 The Way Back Support Service

-The Way Back Support Service (TWBSS) is a Beyond Blue initiative providing non-clinical care and practical support to individuals following a suicide attempt or suicidal crisis.
+The Way Back Support Service (TWBSS) provides non-clinical care and practical support to individuals following a suicide attempt or suicidal crisis.

 People who have attempted suicide or experienced a suicidal crisis often experience severe distress in the days and weeks immediately afterwards, and they are at high risk of attempting again.
-Beyond Blue developed The Way Back Support Service to support them through this critical risk period.
+The Way Back Support Service supports people through this critical risk period.

 A Support Coordinator contacts the person within one business day of receiving their referral and tailors a program for up to three months after discharge from hospital.
 This program is built on personal connection and integration with community services.

-With the support of Beyond Blue, CESPHN is commissioning TWBSS model to cover the whole of the CESPHN region.
-A Way Back Project Officer at the participating hospitals, helps to facilitate the referral process and build awareness of the program across hospital and community mental health staff.
+A Way Back Aftercare Coordinator based at each of the participating hospitals helps to facilitate the referral process and build awareness of the program across hospital and community mental health staff.

 The Way Back is funded under a bilateral agreement between the Australian Government Department of Health and NSW Ministry of Health.
 To find out more, visit https://www.neaminational.org.au/find-services/the-way-back-support-service-sydney/

 This service is for people who have attempted suicide or experienced a suicidal crisis and have been discharged from the emergency department, acute care setting or short stay unit of one of the following hospitals: